Mario Finlayson National Art Gallery

 The Gallery is housed on the ground floor of the centrally located City Hall, a venue chosen due to its historical significance, beauty, and grandeur.

 City Hall History

 The building was originally built as a private mansion by Aaron Cardozo in 1819.
-He was a prosperous merchant of Jewish Portuguese descent who had settled in Gibraltar, and the building became his private home.
-It was the grandest private mansion ever seen in Gibraltar, with the three-storey house dominating John Mackintosh Square.
+He was a prosperous merchant of Jewish Portuguese descent who had settled in Gibraltar with the building becoming his private home.
+It was the grandest private mansion ever seen on the Rock, with the three-storey house dominating John Mackintosh Square.

-The site had previously been the old hospital and chapel of La Santa Misericordia (English: The Holy Mercy), and later it had been a prison.
+The site had previously been the old hospital and chapel of La Santa Misericordia (English: The Holy Mercy), and later a prison.
 As a non-Protestant, Cardozo was not legally allowed to own property in Gibraltar.
-However, as he had been a close friend of Lord Nelson and had supplied his fleet, he was eventually granted a site to build a house in the Alameda on the condition that it be "an ornament" to the square.
+However, as a close friend of Lord Nelson and supplier to his fleet, Cardozo was eventually granted permission to build a house in the Alameda on the condition that it be “an ornament” to the square.
 Its cost was about £40,000.

 After his death in 1834, the mansion was leased to John Ansaldo as a hotel, the Club House Hotel.
 It was bought in 1874 by Pablo Antonio Larios.
 He was a Gibraltarian-born wealthy businessman and banker, and a member of the Spanish Larios family.
 The family completely refurbished the building.